Special Education Advocacy & Consulting

 DRAFTING LETTERS

 Special education law requires that districts, upon receiving a referral from Early Intervention (EI), complete an evaluation and make a determination of eligibility and, if the child is determined eligible, implement the IEP by the child's third birthday.
 603 CMR 28.04(1)(d).
-Please visit the Massachusetts Dept. of Education Frequently Asked Questions: Transition from Early Intervention to Special Education for further information.
+You can visit the Massachusetts Dept. of Education Frequently Asked Questions: Transition from Early Intervention to Special Education for further information.

 EARLY INTERVENTION SUPPORT